simojenki/bonob/README.md

 BONOB_SONOS_SERVICE_ID | 246 | service id for sonos
 BONOB_NAVIDROME_URL | http://$(hostname):4533 | URL for navidrome
 BONOB_NAVIDROME_CUSTOM_CLIENTS | undefined | Comma delimeted mime types for custom navidrome clients when streaming. ie. "audio/flac,audio/ogg" would use client = 'bonob+audio/flac' for flacs, and 'bonob+audio/ogg' for oggs.
+BONOB_SCROBBLE_TRACKS | true | Whether to scrobble the playing of a track if it has been played for >30s BONOB_REPORT_NOW_PLAYING | true | Whether to report a track as now playing

 ## Initialising service within sonos app